 - Up to three years of full tuition scholarship support at Hunter College

-- A paid summer internship working with children and science related activities
+- A paid summer internship working with adolescents and science related activities

 - Opportunity to learn educational robotics and lead programs for middle and high school students